Foster carers come from all walks of life and no two are the same.

 Their knowledge and support means you are never alone and your questions can always be answered.
 As well as your local support network, you will be given all the tools you need to be a great foster carer.
 Even before your first placement, you will start on a training journey that will enhance your skills as a foster carer, as a parent and a professional adult.

 Whatever your relationship status, you are a great role model.
-If you have the time and patience to care for a foster child, whatever your life experience, the most important thing is that you are able to listen to and support a child.
-The same goes for the children already in your family; the sons and daughters of foster carers play an instrumental part in making a foster child feel welcome and safe.
+If you have the time and patience to care for a looked after child, whatever your life experience, the most important thing is that you are able to listen to and support a child.
+The same goes for the children already in your family; the sons and daughters of foster carers play an instrumental part in making a looked after child feel welcome and safe.

 Learn more about fostering in Rotherham